Trying to plan some frugal meals for your family? This is the menu plan that our family of 6 uses! It’s perfect for cheap meal ideas.

 - Easy Ground Beef and Rice Skillet; Lettuce Salad with Mexican Dressing, 5 Minute Mandarin Orange Jello Salad

 - Meat & Cheese Sandwiches on 100% Whole Wheat Bread; Easy Homemade Yogurt; Cherries; Apples

 - Homemade Breakfast Burritos (ham, cheese and egg); Leftover 5 Minute Mandarin Orange Jello Salad; Carrots and Dip; Homemade Chocolate Brownies

 - Various Leftovers; Easy Homemade Yogurt; Cherries; Bananas

-- Grilled Brat Sandwiches; Potato Chips; Leftover 5 Minute Mandarin Orange Jello Salad; Black Bean Quinoa Cabbage Salad; Leftover Homemade Chocolate Brownies
+- Grilled Brat Sandwiches; Potato Chips; Leftover 5 Minute Mandarin Orange Jello Salad; Easy Quinoa Cabbage Salad; Leftover Homemade Chocolate Brownies

 – We decided last minute to go on a picnic and so I just grabbed things that made it easy to do that!
 The Cabbage Salad was really the only thing that I had to make and since it’s super easy, it was a cinch.